 Quality assurance

-The NSW Education Standards Authority (NESA) makes sure teacher accreditation is consistent and reliable by doing quality assurance checks.
-Teachers, principals, service directors and employers can learn about the audits we conduct and how we do them.
+We make sure teacher accreditation is consistent and reliable by doing quality assurance checks.
+Teachers, principals, Teacher Accreditation Delegates (TA Delegates) and employers can learn about the audits we conduct and how we do them.

 Our quality assurance processes

-Principals and service directors are best placed to make a professional judgement on a teacher’s practice against the Australian Professional Standards for Teachers (the Standards).
-Principal or service director recommendations are crucial as they form the basis of the NSW Education Standards Authority's (NESA) decision to accredit in most cases.
+Principals and TA Delegates are best placed to make a professional judgement on a teacher’s practice against the Australian Professional Standards for Teachers (the Standards).
+Recommendations from principals or TA Delegates are crucial as they form the basis of our decision to accredit in most cases.

 A NESA officer will review any recommendation to not accredit a teacher and will require supporting documents from the school or service as outlined in the NSW Teacher Accreditation Manual (TA Manual).